ZPascal/grafana_api_sdk/docs/content/grafana_api/alerting.md

 **Raises**:

 - `ValueError` - Missed specifying a necessary value
-- `Exception` - Unspecified error by executing the API call
+- `Exception` - Unspecified error by executing the API call (5xx responses)

 **Returns**:

-  None
+- `api_call` _dict_ - Returns the API response dict.
+On success (2xx) the config was applied.
+  On 4xx (e.g. provisioned config that cannot be changed) a warning is logged and the response is returned so callers can detect that the update was silently rejected.

 <a id="alerting.Alerting.test_alertmanager_receivers"></a>